-Recently, we had the opportunity to work on an NLP project to fetch top-n results based on semantic similarity between a set of texts and an unknown text.
-We tried methods like TF-IDF/ BM25, cosine/euclidean distance between various embeddings BERT, RoBERTA, XLNET, etc.
+We got an opportunity to work on an NLP project recently.
+We had to build a search engine that could fetch top-n results based on semantic similarity between a set of texts and an unknown text.
+We tried different methods like TF-IDF/ BM25, cosine/euclidean distance between various embeddings such as BERT, RoBERTA, XLNET, etc.

 Given an unknown text, the goal was to compare it with each text from a set of 10M texts, calculate a similarity score for each comparison, and get the top 500 results based on the highest similarity scores.

-Creating a text-based search engine involves a lot of steps.
-However, if we had to summarize it, there are only two main milestones and the rest is easy
+Creating a text-based search engine involved a lot of steps.
+However, if we had to summarize it, there were only two main milestones to keep in mind:

-- Design a robust and accurate similarity algorithm
+- To design a robust and accurate similarity algorithm.

-- Find a fast way to fetch the best results from the search space
+- To find a way to fetch the best results from the search space quickly.

 - Elasticsearch (BM25)*: